DavidToh2/GeometryTheoremProver/notes/Construction Definitions.md

 Given that a, b, c are the incenter, orthocenter and circumcenter of pqr respectively...
 ```

-which would basically mandate an extremely long and convoluted construction step of the form (indentions for clarity)
+which would basically mandate an extremely long and convoluted construction stage of the form (indentions for clarity)

 ```
 p = [constructions defining p];